 Only then will you have all the information (financial, too) to decide which school is the best choice to attend.

 College outcomes such as starting salaries and career placement rates have become just as important to students and parents as academic quality and campus life when choosing a school.
 As you are researching colleges, take a look at the available career and salary data along with academics and on-campus career resources when considering whether to invest your tuition dollars (not mention your time, energy, and passion) in a particular school.

 We wish we could say, "You can completely ignore the cost when deciding where to apply."
 We can't.
-Just as you may apply to expensive schools with the hope of a generous award package, you should also apply to reasonably priced schools (or financial safety schools) in the event that your award package falls short of your expectations.
+Just as you might apply to expensive schools with the hope of a generous award package, you should also apply to financial safety schools in the event that your award package falls short of your expectations.
 The best financial safety schools are ones that you would happily attend if your other choices don't pan out.

 Check out our video on everything you want to know about paying for college:

 Plus: Rob Franek talks financial aid on Good Morning Dallas:

 Are you looking for strategic college advice based on your personality and goals?
 Our College Counselors will help you find, apply, and get accepted to your dream school.